- Scope of the Journal

 Chemical structures should be produced with the use of a drawing program such as ChemDraw.

 Biochemistry welcomes cover art submissions that are scientifically and visually exciting.
 Colorful images without text or structures are preferred.
 The cover image should not resemble a graphical abstract or data figure, but rather should be an artistic and scientifically accurate representation of the manuscript.
-The image should be 23.5 cm in width, 30 cm in height, and have 300 dpi or greater resolution at this size.
+The image should be 20.80 cm in width, 25.40 cm in height, and have 300 dpi or greater resolution at this size.
+The top 7.62 cm of the cover image will be obscured by the journal logo.
 Authors should submit the cover image, along with a short, clear legend explaining the image, as supplementary files to ACS Paragon Plus with their revised manuscript.
 Authors will be contacted if their image is selected to appear on the next front cover of Biochemistry.
 For examples of recent cover art designs, please refer to the List of Issues.
 If your art is selected for front cover, ACS will send you information about how to request one complimentary 18” by 24” printed poster featuring your work.

 Biochemistry also offers authors a great way to promote their work through Supplementary Covers.
 Submit your cover idea, artwork, and caption when submitting your manuscript revision in ACS Paragon Plus.
 If your article is accepted for publication, your suggestion may be selected for use on one of the journal’s supplementary covers.